 Speeding

-Speeding is another factor in the more serious crashes we see.
-This can reduce reaction time and make it difficult to maintain control of the vehicle.
-According to A.R.S. § 28-701, drivers will need to adjust their speed to avoid collisions.
-Specific limits that have been established in Arizona consist of the following:
+Speeding is another factor in the more serious crashes we see, because speeding can reduce reaction time and make it difficult to maintain control of the vehicle.
+According to A.R.S. § 28-701, specific speed limits have been established in Arizona and drivers will need to adjust their speed accordingly to avoid collisions.

 We often see speeding have a connection to rollover accidents, head-on collisions, and multi-car crashes.
 The force of such impact is stronger and injuries tend to be more severe.
 Anyone who does not comply with the regulations enforced will put themselves, and others, in danger.
 Legal repercussions will also be implemented if injuries and damages occur.